Law Enforcement Liaisons

 • Cedar Rapids Police Department

-• Benton County Sheriff’s Department (including the Vinton Police Department, Belle Plaine Police Department, and Urbana Police Department)
+• Benton County Sheriff’s Department (including the Vinton Police Dept., Belle Plain Police Dept. and the Urbana Police Dept.)

 • Buchanan County Sheriff’s Department